 Although there are several reasons why our organization is engaged in housing advocacy, obtaining financial resources and promoting a sound housing policy are the top two.
-Several of our partners use federal funds and realize how imperative it is to our organization’s success in serving low-income people.
+Several of our partners use federal funds and realize how imperative it is to our organization’s success in serving low-to-moderate income families.

-A number of financing tools and federal policies have been developed to benefit low-income households resulting in decent, affordable housing.
+Several financing tools and federal policies have been developed to benefit these families resulting in decent, affordable housing.
 Nonetheless, in utilizing these programs, only one-quarter of eligible families receive housing assistance.
 Therefore, the affordable housing field continues to seek fresh innovations to help meet affordable housing needs.

 In order to become an advocate for housing and community development issues at the federal, state, and local level the following link to the Tennessee Fair Housing Council serves as a resource guide to assist in that effort.